 Just out of this underwater cave, we return to our boat for a night of navigation to Batanta where the second part of the cruise will begin.
 It is with nostalgia that we move away from Misool and its treasures.

-In the early morning, we arrive very close to the dive site Melyssa Garden whose reputation promises us sumptuous aquatic decor.
+In the early morning, we arrive very close to the dive site Melyssa Garden whose reputation promises us sumptuous aquatic settings.
 Melyssa Garden is one of the many fringing reefs that surround the islands of Raja Ampat.
-We count them by a hundred, but this one has something exceptional.
-The coral cover of this reef is absolutely remarkable for several reasons.
-The colonies of acropora as far as the eye can see are in excellent health.
+They are counted by hundreds, but this one has something exceptional.
+The coral cover of this reef is absolutely remarkable in several ways.
+Acropora colonies as far as the eye can see are in excellent health.
 To my knowledge, their gigantic size has little equivalent.
-This spot offers a multitude of shelters for small reef fish that find refuge there.
-The colors exhibited by the corals are like paintings by masters.
-In front of this fabulous open-air banquet, humpback parrots are having a blast.
-Surrounded by "deer antlers", a giant giant clam about XNUMX meters in length is most certainly the dean of the place.
+This spot offers a multitude of shelters for the small reef fish that find refuge there.
+The colors displayed by the corals are like paintings by masters.
+In front of this fabulous open-air banquet, the humpback parrots have a blast.
+Surrounded by "deer antler corals", a giant clam of about one meter and fifty in length is certainly the oldest of the places.

 At the exit of the water, we take advantage of the surface interval to admire Pianiamo, the emblematic point of view of Raja Ampat: Citrus Bridge.
 It is one of the most emblematic spots in Raja center and certainly one of the most magnificent.
 During the dive it is not less than four Wobbegong, the symbolic shark Bearded Carpet (Eucrossorhinus dasypogon) from Raja Ampat that we had the chance to meet, including one in the open water.
 His slow and fluid stroke made us follow him for several minutes.
 Suddenly, he seemed to want to land near a coral potato.
 This is how he brought us to one of his fellows: a Wobbegong female, probably wooed.
 At the end of the dive, it is on the banks of the Citrus Bridge Mangrove as we make our bearings.
 I must admit that landings in a place like this are worth seeing and believe me you will not count the minutes!
 Located at the intersection of the terrestrial and reef environment, the mangroves act as a link connecting two totally distinct universes.
 The marriage of the reef and the mangrove vegetation is absolutely breathtaking.
 Each element of this ecosystem has a role to play to maintain this fragile balance and this soft harmony of which only Nature holds the secret.
 In perfectly clear water, corals and small reef fish rub shoulders with the roots, branches and leaves of mangroves.
 Looking up, we can see garfish swimming under the smooth surface of the water giving us the impression of flying in the sky and the branches of the trees.
 At the bend of a root, a school of apogon fish peacefully swims in this Eden for fry.
 I could spend a whole day contemplating and photographing this extraordinary place.